evrythng/examples/training/README.md

 - updateProductRestNative

   nodeJS server app to update a product
-- 93 - getActionRestNative
+- getActionRestNative

   nodeJS server app to get the action from the API
-  94 - getUserAndAddAction
+- getUserAndAddAction

   nodeJS server app to get a user and then add an action to a product

-  A - Scanning Wrapper
+- Scanning Wrapper

   a sample wrapper library for user authentication, scanning, and query string parameter identification

-  fullDemo
+- fullDemo

-  A Full deployable demo that does scanning and redirection
+  A demo that does scanning and redirection

 ## postman
   Sample Postman calls

-## trainingDemos :
+## trainingDemos

+These are used to show the code as part training course

-    1 - ListProducts
+- ListProducts

     list products
-    2 - ScanProducts
+- ScanProducts

     scan a product
-    3 - New User
+- New User

     Add a new User
-    4 - UpdateFieldsAndProperties
+- UpdateFieldsAndProperties

     Update Custom fields and properties on a product

+## final project

+Template for final project